SMTG-Bham/doped/docs/Tips.rst

-If there is a significant mismatch between the VBM eigenvalue or band gap of the bulk DOS (``bulk_dos``) and bulk/defect supercell calculations (stored as ``DefectThermodynamics.vbm/gap``), this can lead to inaccuracies in the thermodynamics & concentration analyses.
-If ``doped`` detects this to be the case, it will throw a warning like:
+If there is a significant mismatch between the VBM eigenvalue or band gap of the bulk DOS (``bulk_dos``) and bulk/defect supercell calculations (stored as the :attr:`~doped.thermodynamics.DefectThermodynamics.vbm`/ :attr:`~doped.thermodynamics.DefectThermodynamics.gap` attributes of :class:`~doped.thermodynamics.DefectThermodynamics`), this can lead to inaccuracies in the thermodynamics & concentration analyses.
+If ``doped`` detects this to be the case, it will throw a warning
-``The band gap / VBM eigenvalue of the bulk DOS calculation (... eV) differs by >0.05 eV from `DefectThermodynamics.vbm/gap`...``.
+like: ``The band gap / VBM eigenvalue of the bulk DOS calculation (... eV) differs by >0.05 eV from DefectThermodynamics.vbm/gap...``.

 This can arise for a number of reasons: